Business Continuity: 5 Prep Questions Organizations Don’t Consider But Should

 - Have all of your organization’s business continuity bases been covered?
 Do you have an internal audit team?

 - Has the audit team reviewed the plan for deficiencies?

 - Has your organization conducted scenario testing of your plan, such as a simulation of a terrorist bomb attack on your organization’s headquarters, or simulation of a virus attack bringing down the network?

-For detailed worksheets that will help you create and test a viable business continuity plan, download our new e-book, “The Ultimate Guide to Business Continuity Planning” today!
+For tips and tools that will help you develop a successful business continuity plan, download our e-book, “The Ultimate Guide to Business Continuity Planning” today!